 Being tight on room doesn't mean you need to be tight on creativity, as these small space design ideas prove.

-As we all get used to the confines of our own homes, we start to really see design elements that work – and those that distinctly don’t.
-Whether it’s a big project that requires custom joinery, or a simple lick of paint, now is time to figure out exactly how best to make your home function as best as possible.
+Over lockdown, we got to really see design elements that work – and those that distinctly don’t.
+Whether it’s a big project that requires custom joinery, or a simple lick of paint, now is the time to figure out exactly how best to make your home function as best as possible.

 Let there be light